pic-romain/pic-romain/README.md

 ## I'm a Student, Developer, Data Scientist and Physicist!

-- 🔭 I am currently doing a Master's Degree in [Data Science][https://www.univ-lyon2.fr/master-2-informatique-statistique-et-informatique-sise-1].
+- 🔭 I am currently doing a Master's Degree in [Data Science][sise].
 - 📚 I also got a Master's Degree in Physics of Complex Systems.
-- 💻 My Spring Internship will be using Regression Forests to Improve Rainfall Predictions at the [LMB][http://lmb.univ-fcomte.fr/]
+- 💻 My Spring Internship will be using Regression Forests to Improve Rainfall Predictions at the [LMB][lmb]
-- 🚀 You can find my latest research project here : [Drying of Confined PMMa Hydrogels][https://gfm.aps.org/meetings/dfd-2019/5d8028c3199e4c429a9b317e]
+- 🚀 You can find my latest research project here : [Drying of Confined PMMa Hydrogels][mit]
 - 🚣 Fun fact: I enjoy rowing and working out !

 ### Connect with me: